-Odell Haggins enters his 25th season on Florida State’s coaching staff in 2018 after head coach Willie Taggart announced on Dec.
-26, 2017, that Haggins would be FSU’s associate head coach and coach the defensive tackles, a group Haggins has led since 1996.
+Odell Haggins enters his 26th season on Florida State’s coaching staff in 2019, serving as FSU’s associate head coach and coaching the defensive line after overseeing the defensive tackles since 1996.

 Haggins has repeatedly developed future NFL pros while at Florida State.
 He has coached 18 defensive linemen that have been selected in the NFL Draft, including first-round selections Brodrick Bunkley in 2006, Travis Johnson in 2005, Corey Simon in 2000 and Andre Wadsworth in 1998.
 Wadsworth was the No. 3 overall pick and remained the highest-drafted player in FSU history until 2015 when Jameis Winston was selected No. 1 overall.

 Named one of the six best defensive line coaches in college football by CBS Sports in 2008, Haggins has repeatedly turned out top-flight talent.
 In addition to the first-round selections, he has coached second-round picks Eddie Goldman and Timmy Jernigan, Pro Bowler Darnell Dockett, as well as Larry Smith, Andre Fluellen, Jerry Johnson, Julian Pittman and Letroy Guion.